WalidMakdoud/WalidMakdoud/README.md

 # 💫 About Me:
 My name is Makdoud Walid, and I am a computer science student with a strong interest in networks and cybersecurity.
-My goal is to become a network administrator, where I can apply both my technical knowledge and my analytical problem-solving skills.
+My goal is to become a Network Architect, where I can apply both my technical knowledge and my analytical problem-solving skills.
 I have experience with several programming languages and tools, including C, Python, PHP, HTML, CSS, JavaScript, and MATLAB, as well as operating systems like Linux and Windows.
 I am also familiar with Git for version control.
 I enjoy tackling challenges, finding effective solutions, and continuously improving my skills in IT and security.

 ## 🌐 Socials: